MichelleGri/la-boulangerie/README.md

 ### Am I responsive?

-The [Am I responsive](http://ami.responsivedesign.is/#) checker was used to test the responsive nature of the website's pages.
+The [Am I responsive](http://ami.responsivedesign.is/#) checker was used to test the responsive nature of the site's pages.

 ![Homepage Responsiveness](README-files/responsiveness/homepage-responsiveness.JPG)